It is often necessary to have more than one service provider available during long and/or intense classes and meetings:

 The positive aspects of this shared equipment mode are:

 - Only one transcriber computer needs to be set up.

 - The whole transcript is complete in one file.

 The negative aspects are:

-The reader's computer can be constantly linked to both transcribers, and both transcribers' computers can be linked to each other, if all three computers have wireless linking configured with the same SSID.
-(Learn more about linking methods here.)
+The reader's computer can be constantly linked to both transcribers, and both transcribers' computers can be linked to each other.

 When 3-way linking is set up, the reader sees the full class transcript as one continuous incoming document, despite the fact the transcript is coming from two different transcriber computers.